Paul-Williamson-90/Data-Science-Portfolio/modelling-power-curve/README.md

 - The objective was to model typical performance of the wind turbines, removing outliers and anomalies which would impact the model fit
 - The final model uses a Radial Basis Function kernel on a Support Vector Machine

+This was a basic attempt at modelling the power curve of the turbines.
+The focus of a future project will research better methods for modelling the power curve and identifying outliers.
+The end result will be a data-driven approach for detecting yaw misalignment and early fault detection.

 The dataset is available here: https://www.kaggle.com/berkerisen/wind-turbine-scada-dataset